rawiriblundell/linux_speedrun/README.md

 * A Linux kernel
 * No busybox, no coreutils.
 * I don't know if other basic commands like `rm`, `chmod`, `mkdir` etc are present.
 The only binary we know for sure is present is `cat`.
 * No guarantee of `bash`, however as it's Linux, we can assume a POSIX compatible shell, be it `bash`, `dash`, `ash` or, most likely, `ksh`.
 Given that we don't know which, we target for POSIX as the lowest common denominator.
+I'm going to use `/bin/ksh` for any examples below.

 **This means that we're largely bootstrapping from shell builtins.**